Moriori: Invasion by Taranaki Māori (1835–1868)

-In 1835 some displaced Ngāti Mutunga and Ngāti Tama, from the Taranaki region, but living in Wellington, invaded the Chathams.
-On 19 November 1835, the brig Lord Rodney, a hijacked European ship, arrived carrying 500 Māori (men, women and children) with guns, clubs and axes, and loaded with 78 tonnes of potatoes for planting, followed by another load, by the same ship, of 400 more Māori on 5 December 1835.
-Before the second shipment of people arrived, the invaders killed a 12-year-old girl and hung her flesh on posts.
-They proceeded to enslave some Moriori and kill and cannibalise others, committing a genocide.
+In 1835 some Ngāti Mutunga and Ngāti Tama, originally from Taranaki, but living in Wellington for about a decade, invaded the Chathams.
+On 19 November 1835, the brig Lord Rodney, a hijacked European ship, arrived carrying 500 Māori (men, women and children) with guns, clubs and axes, and loaded with 78 tonnes of potatoes for planting, followed by another load, by the same ship, of 400 more Taranaki Māori on 5 December 1835.
 With the arrival of the second group "parties of warriors armed with muskets, clubs and tomahawks, led by their chiefs, walked through Moriori tribal territories and settlements without warning, permission or greeting.
 If the districts were wanted by the invaders, they curtly informed the inhabitants that their land had been taken and the Moriori living there were now vassals."

-A hui or council of Moriori elders was convened at the settlement called Te Awapatiki.
-Despite knowing that the Māori did not share their pacifism, and despite the admonition by some of the elder chiefs that the principle of Nunuku was not appropriate now, two chiefs — Tapata and Torea — declared that "the law of Nunuku was not a strategy for survival, to be varied as conditions changed; it was a moral imperative."
+A hui or council of all Moriori men was convened at the settlement called Te Awapatiki.
+Despite knowing that the Māori did not share their pacifism, and despite the argument by younger men that the principle of Nunuku was not appropriate now, two chiefs — Tapata and Torea — declared that "the law of Nunuku was not a strategy for survival, to be varied as conditions changed; it was a moral imperative."
 Although this council decided in favour of peace, the invading Māori inferred it was a prelude to war, as was common practice during the Musket Wars.
-This precipitated a massacre, most complete in the Waitangi area followed by an enslavement of the Moriori survivors.
+This precipitated a massacre, most complete in the Waitangi area, followed by an enslavement of the Moriori survivors.